 In a tech industry, we tend to fall into the jargon trap and Flying Editor Ashley Burns called us out on that a bit.
 His follow-up article noted that terms like “beam handovers, “multi-Gigabyte-per-hour data rates inflight,” “high multi-Mbps bidirectional data rates,” and “low latency” sounded like a foreign language.
 What mattered more, he wrote, “were phrases like ‘best value’ and ‘network security.’”

 Burns summed up our offering, simply saying: “Bringing high-speed connectivity, and all of its advantages, from the ground to the sky.
-When SmartSky 4G LTE goes live nationwide in mid-2018, as each aircraft model’s supplemental type certificate (STC) becomes available, smartphone-wielding passengers will be able to leave a lounge or hangar, board an aircraft and take off for their destinations, all while never experiencing lack of network connectivity.”
+When SmartSky 4G LTE goes live nationwide, as each aircraft model’s supplemental type certificate (STC) becomes available, smartphone-wielding passengers will be able to leave a lounge or hangar, board an aircraft and take off for their destinations, all while never experiencing lack of network connectivity.”
 I do want to point out that SmartSky’s network is designed for contiguous coverage above 10,000 feet, although service may be available below that altitude, and gate-to-gate coverage is on our roadmap.

 Avionics Managing Editor Amy Kluber reported that, with SmartSky, all you have to do to connect on the aircraft is connect to the Wi-Fi network, an advantage we bring to the market that no one else can offer.
 She tweeted in flight, “Can I have this for my flight home?”
 Soon.
 Our network rollout for business aviation operators is on track for 2018.